Lcfvs/yld/README.md

 Promises adds a structure to manage the function result, to run functions during the execution, etc..

-They are distinguished by the fact that a promise is an object that you pass whole bunch of functions through its methods to handle the execution steps.
+They are distinguished by the fact that a promise is an object tthough which methods you pass a whole bunch of functions to handle the execution steps.

-So we end up with a lot of functions, themselves sharing internal references.
+So you end up with a lot of functions, themselves sharing internal references.

-This puzzling your code.
+Thus puzzling your code.

 ### The yield keyword

-While reading the future ECMAScript 6 specification, I found an interesting keyword [proposal](http://wiki.ecmascript.org/doku.php?id=harmony:generators) : the `yield`.
+Reading the future ECMAScript 6 [specification](http://wiki.ecmascript.org/doku.php?id=harmony:generators), I found an interesting keyword proposal : the `yield`.

 The `yield` keyword si a new kind of `return`.